 That's the title of our piece in today's TES (Times Educational Supplement).
 It has some rather handsome graphics, though as it happens none of the featured poems were actually picked by anyone in our survey.
 But I'm sure someone knows them.
 Full feature here.

 I’ve begun to learn poetry.
-Actually, it’s not exactly a beginning; I did make a start previously.
-I’m of the generation that didn’t learn any poems at school, but I did learn a good many for speech and drama festivals and exams.
-Sadly, though I can remember which poems they were, barely a line has stuck.
-So until recently I could claim about three poems known by heart, but none of them learned as a child.
-For years I assumed it was deficiency on my part, but now I can see that we were not well taught.
-Our attention was directed towards superficial, dramatic effect; no personal, considered engagement with the poetry was encouraged.
+Actually, it’s not exactly a beginning; I did make a start earlier.
+I’m the generation that didn’t learn any poems at school, but I did learn a good many for speech-and-drama festivals and exams.
+Sadly, though I can remember which poems I learned, barely a line has stuck.
+So I could claim to know about three poems by heart, but none of them learned as a child.
+For years I assumed it was deficiency on my part, and it may be that my capacity for retention, or lack of it, played some part.
+But now I can also see that we were not well taught.
+It was all about achieving a particular type of performance, through fairly superficial advice on vocal and facial expression ; no personal, considered engagement with the poem was ever encouraged.

 I know I’m not alone.
-In our Poetry and Memory Project, there were people who described comparable experiences of losing poems perfunctorily learned.
+In our Poetry and Memory Project, there were people who described comparable experiences of losing poems learned in a perfunctory way.
 Equally, I should say, there were those who learned poems ‘by rote’ which did lodge, and later on unfold their meaning.
-Nevertheless, it does appear that there are ways to learn which are more likely to create a lasting and rewarding relationship with the poem.
+(I think it's complicated!)
+Nevertheless, it seems to me that there are ways to learn which are more likely to create a lasting and rewarding relationship with the poem.

 Early on in the project, seeking personal experience of the phenomenon I was investigating, I decided to begin afresh.
 After some early success with Larkin’s ‘Trees’, I set my sights on some Yeats and some Herbert.
 They were sort of sticking, but it felt hard going and my eventually my resolve failed.
 Then a few weeks ago, I began afresh, afresh … And this time it’s a new world.
 So what’s changed?

-Instrumental in bringing me to the point of another serious attempt was an interview I did with man who had started learning poetry seriously as an adult, and had 100 poems up his sleeve.
+What prompted my fresh attempt was an interview with a man who had started learning poetry seriously only as an adult.
+At the time of our conversation he had 100 poems up his sleeve.
 He also said – and here’s what made me sit up – that he wasn’t actually very good at learning poetry.

-As he described his methods, I could see that he really worked at it.
-But love’s labour was certainly not lost.
+As he described his methods, I could see that he worked really hard at it.
+But his efforts had paid off.
 And that made me think there’s hope for anyone, even me.

-Inspired by this, and drawing on what I’d learned from the project, off I went.
-I can’t offer a foolproof method, or any method.
-In a way, method is exactly what it isn’t.
+Thus inspired, and drawing on what I’d learned from the project, I set off once more.
+I can’t offer a foolproof method – or indeed any method.
 What I have is a few gleanings and glimmerings from many individual accounts of learning practices and processes, including, now, my own.
-Together, they might amount to something, but it’s not a method.
+Together, they might amount to something, but method is exactly what it isn’t.

-Whilst I’m clearing away things that didn’t work so well, I’ll just mention mnemonics.
-Very much the in thing at the moment, but also at recurring moments since Simonides’ dinner table disaster in the first century BC.
-One popular form, by which a mental architectural space (street, house, palace) is conjured and then populated with objects be recalled, is sometimes offered as a poetry-learning technique.
-Such techniques, says Ted Hughes, in his introduction to By Heart, ‘can systematically exploit the brain’s natural techniques for remembering’.
-Certainly, working with the grain of the brain makes good sense, and I don’t doubt that this can be an effective way to install some lines in the mind.
+And whilst I’m clearing away things that didn’t work so well, I’ll just mention mnemonics.
+One popular technique, which is traced back to Simonides’ dinner-table disaster in the first century BC. takes the form of conjuring a mental architectural space (street, house, palace) and then populating it with the objects to be recalled.
+And this is sometimes offered as a poetry-learning technique.
+Ted Hughes, for example, in his introduction to By Heart, says ‘it can systematically exploit the brain’s natural techniques for remembering’.
+Working with the grain of the brain certainly makes good sense, and I don’t doubt that this can be an effective way to install some lines in the mind.
 It’s just that, for me at any rate, the mental effort required to construct and furnish my introspective setting feels cumbersome.
-However, mental laziness aside, I feel, too, that the superimposed locations and images rather divert attention away from the poem itself, obscuring the poem’s own set of integral features and even delaying appreciation.
+My mental laziness aside, however, it also feels as if the superimposed locations and images divert attention away from the poem itself, obscuring the poem’s own set of integral features, and even delaying appreciation.

 For it seems to me that a poem is its own memory palace.
 The word stanza is Italian for ’room’ – a space that you can inhabit and explore.
-Some of the participants in our research talked about the way that, once they have the poem inside them, they then feel as if they are inside the poem.
+Some of the participants in our research talked about how, once they have the poem inside them, they feel as if they are on the inside of that poem.
 One interviewee said:

 “I seemed to come to know the poem from inside, as if it were a landscape that I had to navigate with my eyes closed, learning where the dips and climbs were, when to turn left or right, and what outcrops to avoid; it felt very physical.”

-And most poems come amply furnished with their own mnemonic fittings and features.
-So we can indeed exploit the brain’s natural techniques for remembering, but these might be more effective when working in synergy work with the poem’s natural means of being remembered?
+Many poems come amply furnished with their own mnemonic fittings and features.
+So if we are going to exploit the brain’s natural techniques for remembering, might these be more effective when working in synergy work with the poem’s inherent memorable features?

 Begin with the whole

 I begin with the whole poem, spend time with it, make friends with it, see what’s there, what’s lovely, what’s strange.
 This may sound incredibly obvious, and of course it is.
-But in one of my previous learning sprees, I was so anxious to ram the lines in that I tended to rush over this part, leaping straight to the learning.
+But my previous learning sprees, I've been so anxious to ram the lines in that I tended to rush over this part, leaping straight to the learning.
 Which was completely counterproductive.

-Aware of the subtle self-imposed pressure to get the thing into my head during previous episodes of memorisation, I try for a more relaxed approach.
+Aware of the subtle self-imposed pressure to get the thing into my head, I try for a more relaxed approach.
 I used to feel a bit in awe of some poems, they just seemed unapproachable, which added to the self-imposed pressure.
 So, no rush.
 A certain insouciance seems to allow poems to come in at their own pace.

 Speaking and sharing

 From the off, I speak every line.
 Or at least mouth and breathe it (‘They flee from me that sometime did me seek’ may not be something you want to declare to the doctor’s waiting room.)
 And not only saying it, but saying it as if to share it with someone else.
 I don’t have an actual audience in mind; my listener is a pretty indeterminate figure, but effective in their role nonetheless.
 This vocalising or subvocalising has a number of benefits.
-First, I really hear the sound of the poem, which is, in substantial part, its art.
+First, I really hear the sound of the poem, which is, in substantial part, its art, and also what makes it memorable.
 But it’s also the sense of a sharing with someone else – which is what a poem is ultimately for – which powerfully activates the rhythm and draws out possible intonations.
-Vitally, I can feel the way the breath runs through the line, shaped and stopped along the way by vowels and consonants.
-As a further spin-off, if you are learning it for a public recitation, you’re already beginning to bridge the gap that many people encounter between inner recitation and public performance.
+I can feel the way the breath runs through the line, shaped and stopped along the way by vowels and consonants.
+As a further spin-off, if you are learning it for a public recitation, you’re already beginning to bridge the gap many reciters report between inner recitation and public performance.

 Going at the poem’s pace

 I once read an article by a journalist who set out to learn 100 poems, and who, on the elephant-eating principle, did it by learning two lines a night.
-Again, I previously tried something similar – and a bit of routine to get the habit established was definitely a good thing.
-I still often rehearse last thing at night.
-But enforcing the two-line rule (or four or whatever) seems like an arbitrary restriction that may cut across the structure or sense of the poem, or both.
-Now, I simply tend to take whatever suggests itself as the next portion to be learned – which may be the next four-line stanza, or the unpacking of the next idea (usually the case in a Shakespeare sonnet, for example), or a section with a different rhythm or rhyme scheme.
+Again, I previously tried something similar, and a bit of routine to get the habit established was a good thing (until it wasn't - although that's another story!)
+But the two-line rule (or four or whatever) is a restriction that may cut across the sense of the poem, or both.
+Now, if I'm trying to learn portion-wise, I take whatever suggests itself as the next bit to be learned – which may be the next four-line stanza, or the unpacking of the next idea (usually the case in a Shakespeare sonnet, for example).
 And if I feel like going on further, I do.